TAX POLICY IN UAE

 - Maintain proper stock, invoices, accounts, VAT returns, and other relevant records to justify the tax paid at the time of purchase.

-How our VAT consultancy Department assist you
+How can our VAT consultancy Department assist you?

 Many businesses are under-prepared and I believe many underestimate the amount of work that needs to be done.
 VAT is a tax that affects all businesses.
 There are also some strategic decisions that need to be made in accounting, documentation, purchase, sales etc. Dealing with all this, especially the changes to the IT systems, takes time and the clock is ticking.